-The numbers in parentheses are t-statistics of the model (2) coefficients estimates.
-The t-statistics were calculated with the White heteroskedastisity consistent standard errors.
+Table 5.
+Model (3) estimation results for grassroots exploration budgets of top three funding countries t-statistics of the model (1) coefficients estimates are given in parentheses.
+The t-statistics were derived using the White heteroskedastisity consistent standard errors.

 An analysis of host countries' exploration investments showed that total exploration investments are sensitive to countries' investment climate, while grassroots exploration investments are not.
 The paper investigates whether the funding countries grassroots and total exploration decisions differ.
 Results of model (3) regressions for grassroots explorations by Canada, Australia, and the UK are presented in Table 5.
 The geological potential is significant for the three countries' grassroots exploration budgets.
 The investment climate matters only for the Canadian mining companies at the 11.13% significance level.
 The country size does not influence grassroots exploration funding by the countries.
 The proximity to destination countries plays a role for grassroots exploration decisions by Canada and the UK.
 The Canadian companies allocate more grassroots exploration budgets for neighboring countries but the UK companies invest more in faraway countries.
 The Australian companies' grassroots exploration decisions are not affected by distance.